wbrowar/craft-guide/_docs/content/en/importing-guides.md

 In the project you would like to export guides from, a button, labeled Copy Guide Data, will copy all of your guides to your clipboard.
 Then you can visit the Guide Utilities page in the receiving project and follow the instructions there to add your guides to that environment.

-_NOTE: When using Import Guide JSON, Guide will only add new guides into the database.
-The import process will ignore guides with a `slug` that matches an existing guide’s slug._
+<alert type="info">When using Import Guide JSON, Guide will only add new guides into the database.
+The import process will ignore guides with a `slug` that matches an existing guide’s slug.</alert>